Department of Mathematics

 Office Hours by appointment (please e-mail me)

 I earned my PhD in mathematics from Louisiana State University.
 In my postdoctoral years at the University of Connecticut I continued to work in control theory on Lie groups and also worked on partial differential equations that model biological processes.
-In 2005, I joined the mathematics graduate faculty and received a fellowship from UConn Teachers for a New Era.
+In 2005, I joined the mathematics graduate faculty and was appointed Teachers for a New Era Fellow at UConn.
 Since then my research interests are in Mathematics Education.
 Specifically, college mathematics teaching and learning, mathematics teacher preparation (prospective and practicing teachers), and K-12 mathematics education.
+In August 2021, I was appointed Courtesy Professor in the Department of Curriculum and Instruction at the Neag School of Education.

-Find out more about my work using the tabs under Important Links.
+Find out more about my work using the tabs.